yguitton/training-material/topics/admin/tutorials/onedata-configuration/tutorial.md

 If you're only using Object Store functionality, you can add just:
 ```
-onedatafilerestclient
+onedatafilerestclient>=21.2.5.2
 ```

 > <tip-title>Using Ansible</tip-title>
-> Skip this step if using Ansible — conditional requirements are collected automatically.
+> Skip this step — conditional requirements should be collected automatically.
 {: .tip}

 ## Vault Configuration

-FIXME: czy jest tutorial o vault?

 For BYOD and BYOS templates, you need to configure a vault to securely store user credentials: